-Tennis Star Caroline Wozniacki Celebrates Bachelorette Weekend By Flaunting Her Amazing Figure In Bikini
+Tennis Star Caroline Wozniacki Celebrates Bachelorette Weekend By Flaunting Her Amazing Figure In A Bikini

 Caroline Wozniacki is leaving her single years with a bang, and the tennis star’s Instagram followers are getting a revealing glimpse of her bachelorette festivities.

-The 28-year-old star jetted to the Bahamas to celebrate her bachelorette weekend with friends including Serena Williams and Hannah Jeter, and showed off her amazing figure in a skimpy bikini for a viral Instagram snap.
+The 28-year-old star jetted to the Bahamas to celebrate her bachelorette weekend with friends, including Serena Williams and Hannah Jeter, and showed off her amazing figure in a skimpy bikini for a viral Instagram snap.
 The picture showed Caroline lounging on the beach in swimwear that displayed her washboard abs.
 She wore a white veil on her head as she prepared for her nuptials with former NBA star David Lee.

 The picture was a huge hit with her more than 1.4 million followers, garnering nearly 100,000 likes and plenty of supportive comments from her fans.